hiphapa/blogs.snap-ci.com/_drafts/2013-10-14-aws-elastic-beanstalk.markdown

 aws elasticbeanstalk update-environment --environment-name "ENVIRONMENT_NAME" --version-label `git rev-parse --short HEAD`
 {% endhighlight %}

+Note that we first delete any existing application versions with the same version label before creating a new application version with that label.
+This is done to ensure that you deploy the current build and not any previous versions.

 Next click on the Environment Variables tab and add the following environment variables:

 * Key: AWS_ACCESS_KEY_ID      Value: YOUR_AWS_ACCESS_KEY_ID